cloudnative-pg/docs/versioned_docs/version-1.25/ssl_connections.md

 ## Issuing a new certificate

-:::info About CNPG plugin for kubectl
+:::note[About CNPG plugin for kubectl]
     See the [Certificates in the CloudNativePG plugin](kubectl-plugin.md#certificates) content for details on how to use the plugin for kubectl.
 :::